Blog topics

 • A member of the Handicapped Pet Friendly Pet-Sitters program of Handicapped Pets, Inc.

-• Recommended by Jo MacGugan, founder of Feline Friends!
+• Praised by Jo MacGugan, founder of Feline Friends!
 “I strongly believe in what Kari does.
 I have every confidence in her abilities.”

 • The former Knowledge and Research Manager for Mud Bay, Inc, the largest independent pet retailer in the Pacific Northwest.
 It used to be focused on healthy, organic, non-toxic food and supplies and was well-known for its knowledgeable staff, who used to be required to take courses in dog and cat nutrition and behavior.
 My job was to research, write and edit articles on a wide variety of topics within the fields of dog and cat nutrition, health, behavior and care.
 For example, in the course of just one week I researched and wrote about toxic plants, nutritional approaches to managing seizures in dogs, low-carb vs. grain-free pet foods, supplements and diets for FIV+ cats, and foods that are ideal for cats with early stages of renal failure.
 This job presented me with opportunities to learn a lot about dog and cat health issues.